Indian Drinks & Beverages

 Related Collections

 Indian drinks are rarely standalone.
-Chai belongs with [Indian Breakfast].
+Chai belongs in the Indian breakfast collection.
 Lassi belongs alongside curries or dal & legumes.
 The cooling ones sit alongside anything from the rice & biryani collection.
 And if you are looking for the food that goes with these drinks, the starters & street food collection would be the natural next stop.